What Does the Bible Say About Depression? – Find Real Solutions for Your Life

 What does the Bible say about depression?
 Here’s the key

 The key is, we have to be in agreement with God and allow Him to do that work.
 If we agree with a spirit of heaviness, oppression, fear, guilt, shame, or whatever the case may be, we are not listening to the still, small voice of the Holy Spirit.
-Our focus is stuck on the negative things, and we are missing out on the good things in our lives.
+Our focus is feel like to stuck on the negative things, and we are missing out on the good things in our lives.

 Why does God want us to praise Him?